String of Rubies Plant (Othonna capensis) Indoor Care and Propagation Guide

 Watering

-Water String of Rubies Plant thoroughly (until water comes out through the drainage holes) during the growing season while allowing the top 2-3 in. of the soil to dry out between waterings to keep the soil moderately moist.
+Water String of Rubies Plant thoroughly (until water comes out through the drainage holes) during the growing season while allowing the top 2-3 inches of the soil to dry out between waterings to keep the soil moderately moist.

 Significantly decrease watering during the cold season to maintain the soil barely moist as growth is minimal at this time but do not allow the soil to dry out completely.

 Make sure the pot has a drainage hole and the soil is free-draining to avoid soggy soil as it can lead to rotting.
+Avoid wetting the foliage during wetting as it can encourage fungal diseases.
+You may water from the bottom.

 Temperature and Humidity

-Keep it away from draughts as it does not like sudden changes in the temperature.
-Extreme temperatures can cause leaf drop.
+String of Rubies Plant requires an average warmth of 20-270C during the growing season to thrive.
+Keep it away from drafts as it does not like sudden changes in the temperature as they can cause leaf drop.

 Potting Soil

 The best soil for String of Rubies Plant should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
 The soil should be loose enough to allow water to drain out fast enough.
+Othonna capensis is prone to root-rot if the soil gets soggy (retains too much water), therefore, cactus and succulents soil is ideal for the plant.

 Fertilizer

+Feed String of Rubies Plant twice during the growing season with a balanced, liquid fertilizer.
+This plant is not a heavy feeder so be careful when feeding.
 Do not feed in the cold season as growth is minimal at this time.
-Feeding at this time can lead to fertilizer burn and eventual death of the plant.
+Feeding at this time can lead to fertilizer burn and death of the plant.

 Repotting